Vicente Balmaseda

 Research

-I'm interested in deep learning, machine learning, graph analytics, and their practical applications.
+My research focuses on machine learning and deep learning, particularly in representation learning, generative AI, graph analytics, and their practical applications.

 project image